DavidIlie/kubernetes-setup/7 - nfs pvc/README.md

 You first need to create a NFS share but make sure you give it the right permissions with the command below:

+(if your nas is using Truenas or Freenas, you can enable NFS from the "Services" section)

 ```bash
 chown nobody: *path*
 ```